leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 Now that the basic frame is assembled, this is a good time to check for squareness.
 For each face, measure the two diagonals to see if they are within 1mm of each other.
 For the bottom, check to make sure it's not rocking.

-I'm prepping these bed extrusions the older horizontal way with the front cap to line up with the mounting holes on the v0.1 bed.
+The PrecisePrinterParts v0.1 bed that I am using has 3-point mounting, while the latest iteration of the Micron design has 4-point mounting like the v2.4.
+It's possible to re-drill (there are even drill guides in the STL folder), but I only have hand tools and would prefer not to mangle it.
+Instead, I'm prepping these bed extrusions like the earlier Micron design, horizontally with a front printed piece to line up with the front mounting hole.
+A nice benefit is this horizontal mounting makes it compatible with [Zruncho's ZeroFilters](https://github.com/zruncho3d/zerofilter).

+*Update: With the Zerofilters placed, the extrusions are pushed apart just a tiny bit, making the mounting hole in the front printed piece too far.
+I needed to adjust the model and reprint.*

 ![Frame Assembly - 12](../../../../assets/images/micron-13-frame-12.jpg)
 *Frame Assembly - 12*